jayesh3103/AlgoJourney/62B/README.md

-# 🔍 B. Tyndex.Brome — Error Function Matching Engine
+# 🔍 Tyndex.Brome — Error Function Matching Engine
-### 📅 Daily Codeforces Challenge — AlgoJourney

 Today’s challenge dives into the heart of **Tyndex.Brome**, the futuristic browser that auto-corrects mistyped URLs by computing a special **error function F** for each potential address.
 Your task is to simulate this scoring engine with high efficiency — and you nailed it flawlessly.